 If you have any questions regarding the Business Associate Agreement, please contact your PlanSource representative.

 We may use PHI for our management, administration, data aggregation and legal obligations to the extent such use of PHI is permitted or required by the BA Agreement and not prohibited by law.
 We may use or disclose PHI on behalf of, or to provide services to, Covered Entities for purposes of fulfilling our service obligations to Covered Entities, if such use or disclosure of PHI is permitted or required by the BA Agreement and would not violate the Privacy Rule.

 In the event that PHI must be disclosed to a subcontractor or agent, we will ensure that the subcontractor or agent agrees to abide by the same restrictions and conditions that apply to us under the BA Agreement with respect to PHI, including the implementation of reasonable and appropriate safeguards.

 We may also use PHI to report violations of law to appropriate federal and state authorities.

 We use appropriate safeguards to prevent the use or disclosure of PHI other than as provided for in the BA Agreement.
 We have implemented administrative, physical, and technical safeguards that reasonably and appropriately protect the confidentiality, integrity, and availability of the electronic protected health information that we create, receive, maintain, or transmit on behalf of a Covered Entity.
 Such safeguards include:

-• Providing appropriate training for our staff to assure that our staff complies with our security policies;
+- Providing appropriate training to our staff to assure compliance with our security policies;

 Mitigation of Harm